 Utility-style bicycles and their associated technologies and the practices and policies that have enabled the uptake of utility cycling in European Cycletopias will also enable New Zealanders to make the change away from our dependence on our car(bon burner)s.

-Making utility cycling practical, practicable and preferable to the broadest possible demographic range will help to build the numbers needed to ensure real political support for the establishment of a cycling-friendly environment.
+Making utility cycling practical, practicable, comfortable, convenient and safe to the broadest possible demographic range will help to build the numbers needed to ensure real political support for the establishment of a cycling-friendly environment.

 Have a look at this interesting essay ( with pictures ) on an alternative approach on making cycling accessible to us 'ordinary' folks.